-Formerly the youngest, first woman and first African-American president of Planned Parenthood, now a managing director of Alvarez & Marsal
+Formerly the youngest, first woman and first African-American president of Planned Parenthood, now a partner at Buffkin/Baker.

 Faye Wattleton is the former president and CEO of Planned Parenthood.
 She has been one of the strongest champions of women's rights and reproductive health.
 Her distinguished career spans more than three decades, during which she has amassed an extraordinary track record for leadership, both as a CEO of national not-for-profit organizations and serving on the boards of public and private corporations, academic institutions and high-impact philanthropic organizations.

-Faye Wattleton is a Managing Director, Corporate Suite of Alvarez & Marsal, and practice leader for corporate governance.
+Faye Wattleton recently joined Buffkin/Baker as a Partner.
+She was formally a Managing Director in the Corporate Suite of Alvarez & Marsal, and practice leader for corporate governance.
 Perhaps best known for her executive leadership and advocacy of improving the status and healthcare of women, she brings dynamic and demonstrable experience as an executive, board member and consultant in the health sector and public policy arenas.
 She has served as a director for a range of public companies, including as chair of audit and corporate governance committees.

 Prior to joining A&M, Ms. Wattleton served as Co-Founder and President of the Center for the Advancement of Women, an independent, nonpartisan think tank, conducting women-focused national research for public education and policy advocacy.
 During her leadership, CFAW received national and international acclaim for its groundbreaking research and advocacy on women's opinions, experiences, roles and status in society.